top of page

 Strivers Gardens

-t the heart of this work is Strivers Gardens, a landmark mixed-use development co-developed by the Chamber.
+At the heart is Strivers Gardens, a landmark mixed-use development co-developed by the Chamber.
 Located in Harlem’s historic Strivers Row district, the complex features:

 • 170 residential condominiums (1–3 bedrooms)